HAI-UESTC/LLM-for-Conversational-Recommender-Systems/README.md

 To make this landscape easier to navigate, we organize the literature in this repository along:

-- **6 application scenarios**
+- **6 research dimensions**
 - **5 technical paradigms**

 This README is intended as a quick entry point for readers, while the full survey provides a more systematic discussion.

-## Application Scenarios
+## Research Dimensions

-The following tables list the papers discussed under each application scenario in the survey.
+The following tables list the papers discussed under each research dimension in the survey.

-- A paper may appear in multiple scenarios because one method can serve multiple roles in CRS.
+- A paper may appear in multiple research dimensions because one method can serve multiple roles in CRS.
 - In this section, we keep only two columns as requested: `Method` and `Paper`.

 ### User Modeling